 Registration with the confraternity of the most Holy Rosary

 To become a member of the Confraternity of the Most Holy Rosary, please fill in the form below:

-You will be enrolled on the nearest following Saturday.
-Alternatively, if you prefer to register by mail, please send a s.a.e. to "The Director of the Rosary Confraternity, St Dominic's Priory, Southampton Road, London NW5 4LB."
+You will be enrolled on the following Saturday at the Rosary Shrine, St Dominic’s, London.
+Alternatively, if you prefer to register by mail, please send a s.a.e. to “The Director of the Rosary Confraternity, St Dominic’s Priory, Southampton Road, London NW5 4LB.”
 Please note that we do not supply an enrolment certificate.